IcodeNet/angular2-webpack-typescript-exercises/steps/step3- encapsulate the display of a Contact/excersise03-binding-background.md

 ```

 The `App` component will be the source of a binding that is declared using the `{{ expression }}`.
-The `App` component has been set as the implicit datasource that will be used for bindings inside the temlate.
+The `App` component has been set as the implicit datasource (by Angular) that will be used for bindings inside the temlate.

-The `<span>` element is the target of the binding that will receive the data from `App` and in particular the receive the value `contact.name`
+The `<span>` element is the target of the binding that will receive the data from `App` and in particular will receive the value `contact.name`